 The Ryzen 5 2600X is the deserving sequel to one of our favourite gaming chips of the last twelve months, the Ryzen 5 1600X.
-These new AMD Ryzen 2 processors are delivering us the second-generation Pinnacle Ridge CPUs, and bringing Intel a bad case of indigestion.
-How’s that make you feel, Coffee Lake... want some Gaviscon?
+These AMD Ryzen 2 processors are delivering us the second-generation Pinnacle Ridge CPU architecture, and are bringing Intel a bad case of indigestion.
+How’s that make you feel, Coffee Lake… want some Gaviscon?

 When the 1600X first launched we hailed it as the most significant gaming processor that AMD had ever created, and I stand by that.
 It was a well-priced, powerful multi-threaded CPU, with genuinely competitive gaming performance.
 It didn’t quite nail the Intel competition on straight in-game frame rate terms, but it was such a good overall package it was almost uncontested as the top gaming CPU until the Core i5 8400 severely undercut it on price.